-Yelena Isinbayeva: Former pole-vaulter elected to key Russian anti-doping role
+Yelena Isinbayeva's election to key Russian anti-doping role criticised

 The ban came after evidence of a state-sponsored doping programme in Russia.

+Wada said Isinbayeva's appointment was "not consistent" with plans it had agreed over necessary reforms.

+A statement read: "Whilst it is the decision of the Russian authorities to elect its board members, the agency shall be passing this information on to its independent Compliance Review Committee for their review."

-Russia's sport leaders have promised to improve their record on doping, but the pace of progress has been criticised.
+Russia's sport leaders have promised to improve their record on doping, but the pace of progress has also been criticised.

-Speaking to BBC Sport on Tuesday, World Anti-Doping Agency (Wada) director-general Olivier Niggli said reforms were "not happening at the speed I would have liked to see".
+Speaking to BBC Sport on Tuesday, Wada director-general Olivier Niggli said reforms were "not happening at the speed I would have liked to see".

-Isinbayeva, Olympic champion in 2004 and 2008, has been elected chair of Rusada's supervisory board.
+Isinbayeva, Olympic champion in 2004 and 2008, was elected chair of Rusada's supervisory board on Thursday.

 "We will watch and control everybody and everything," she said on Russian state TV on Friday.